virtualscienceforum/virtualscienceforum/texts/epn_paper.md

 - Evert van Nieuwenburg (University of Copenhagen)
 - Babak Seradjeh (Indiana University)
 - Daniel Varjas (Delft University of Technology)

+## Introduction

+With the lockdowns caused by the COVID-19 pandemic researchers turn to online conferencing.
+While posing new challenges, this format also brings multiple advantages.
+We argue that virtual conferences will become a common way of scientific communication, and invite the community members to join the action.

+---

 <!-- #### COVID lockdown disrupted everyone's work, travel, and likely mean that you attended an online talk. -->

 Your routine has changed drastically over the course of the last couple of months due to the lockdowns following the novel coronavirus outbreak.